Listen to This Article:

 The best part of pursuing a culinary education?
 It can be a flexible process.

-If you are interested in a diploma, but not yet ready to commit to an associate degree program, it’s not necessary to decide immediately.
+If you’re interested in a diploma but not ready to commit to an associate degree, you don’t have to decide right away.
 No time is lost by completing your diploma first.
 In fact, those who first earn a Culinary Arts Diploma at Escoffier, for example, can later start toward an Associate Degree in Culinary Arts with credit hours and course knowledge already under their belt.

 When you’re ready to talk to someone about the next steps in your culinary education and career, Escoffier experts are here to help.